greg-raven/Uncommon-Sense/_posts/2010-11-25-these-are-the-times-that-try-mens-souls.md

 ---
-title: 'These are the times that try men's souls'
+title: "These are the times that try men's souls"
 layout: post
 categories:
 - liberty